 Think, too, about the company’s short-term and long-term strategic goals.
 For example, if the organization is on a fast track for growth, your leadership development program should be aligned to ensure the business has the right leadership in place to meet those priorities.

 Also, reflect on what leadership means to your business.
 What are the traits your firm values most in its leaders?
 Dig deep on this, and avoid reaching for vague descriptors such as “go-getting” or “perceptive.”
 Recent surveys by our company found that traits like integrity, fairness and decisiveness often rise to the top of the list as the most important attributes for business leaders to possess.

 2. Develop, don’t train

-3. Identify potential leaders
+3. Identify potential leaders (and avoid tunnel vision)